Killing of James Scurlock: Charges and Gardner's death

 On September 15, 2020, Gardner was indicted by the grand jury on manslaughter, attempted first-degree assault, making terroristic threats and use of a weapon to commit a felony.
 If convicted, Gardner could have faced a maximum of 95 years imprisonment.
 His reported deadline date to turn himself in was September 20.

-On September 20, 2020, Gardner died of suicide in Hillsboro, Oregon.
+On September 20, 2020, Gardner died by suicide in Hillsboro, Oregon.
 He was found dead of possible gunshot wounds outside a medical center.
 Gardner had left Nebraska allegedly due to death threats he was receiving there, and initially stayed in Northern California but relocated to Oregon during the wildfires.
 He had stayed with an uncle in the Portland area prior to his death.

 On July 28, 2021, Gardner's parents sued the Douglas County Attorney's Office, Kleine and Franklin, alleging that comments made by Kleine and Franklin led to Gardner's suicide.
 On July 30, 2022 the lawsuit was dismissed by Judge John M. Gerrard, who concluded that "There is absolutely no legal basis to conclude that Franklin or anyone else is liable".